 Mass. trooper stops truck with potentially deadly wheel: 'Stupid and frightening'

-A Massachusetts state trooper pulled the brakes on a potentially deadly commercial truck last weekend as it rolled down the Massachusetts Turnpike on a half-loose wheel in West Stockbridge, police said.
+A Massachusetts state trooper pulled the brakes on a potentially deadly commercial truck last weekend as it drove down the Massachusetts Turnpike on a half-loose wheel in West Stockbridge, police said.

 “Lucky we caught it before that makeshift attachment to the axle failed and the wheel flew off and killed a motorist,” the Massachusetts State Police wrote on social media attached to an image of the wheel.
 “Stupid and frightening.”